dgkanatsios/GameAnalyticsEventHubFunctionsCosmosDatalake/README.md

 Click here to deploy to Azure
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fdgkanatsios%2FGameAnalyticsEventHubFunctionsCosmosDatalake%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

+Once the deployment finishes, you need to connect the independent resources (TO BE DOCUMENTED).

 ## Scenario

 The scenario is based on a hypothetical multiplayer online game.
 Gamers connect to multiple game servers and compete among themselves.
 Gamers can have a 'win' or a 'loss'.
 You can think of wins/losses